 So onto laundry detergent.
 This is one I was super hesitant about.
 I pictured my clothes coming out crispy hard or smelly or something, but so far I haven't noticed a significant difference than my previous detergent.
 Hooray!

-I found my 'recipe' on the TLC website.
+I found my 'recipe' on the TLC website (no longer available- email me for the recipe!).
 It was simple and straightforward, and only a little bit time consuming.
 It took about an hour.

 I found all of my ingredients at Wal-mart in the laundry area.